Darian Durant: Playoffs

+Grey Cup

 Personal life

 Durant has a tattoo on his left biceps reading "Against all odds – I'm gonna shine", which Durant believes explains his life.
 Durant's teammates and coaches describe him as a fierce competitor, who battles through injuries and illnesses.
 In conjunction with a local Ford dealer, and to commemorate the Roughriders' 100th anniversary, Durant lent his name to a limited edition Ford F-150 truck that was sold in Regina.
 The Durant limited edition featured a Durant license plate, his DD4 logo, Roughriders mud flaps and embossed head rests.
 There are only four of the trucks available, and $500 from the sale of each truck goes to support Durant's charity of choice, KidSport.